Monday, January 16, 2012

 4- aren't I already different enough?
 This might just draw too much attention and make people more curious than I'd like.
 I love people, but I value privacy and alone time too.

 The ideas of simplicity and minimalism are what appealed to me the most and I can start to adopt those without moving.
-So I have, and I'm starting to pair down.
-As all who know me come to realize, I change my mind and have a "brilliant, life-changing idea" about once every six months so we'll see if this one takes hold, many of them do (why do you think I lived overseas for five of the last ten years) and some of them don't (i never did go live off the land as a hermit).
+So I have, and I'm starting to pare down.
+As all who know me come to realize, I change my mind and have a "brilliant, life-changing idea" about once every six months so we'll see if this one takes hold, many of them do (why do you think I lived overseas for five of the last ten years) and some of them don't (I never did go live off the land as a hermit).
 Let me know what you think about this idea and if you think it's brilliant or that I'm crazy!

 Tuesday, April 26, 2011